tenkabuto/brandon.zeroqualms.net/_posts/money-quickly-gained-is-quickly-lost.md

 ---
-title: "Money That is Quickly Gained is Quickly Lost," Payroll Psychology, and Consumerism
+title: "'Money That is Quickly Gained is Quickly Lost,' Payroll Psychology, and Consumerism"
 ---

 I recently came up with the quoted aphorism that is in the title, and while I quickly realized that it isn't necessarily true[^1],